Cisalpine Gaul: Gallic expansion and Roman conquest

 In 391 BC, Celts "who had their homes beyond the Alps, streamed through the passes in great strength and seized the territory that lay between the Apennine mountains and the Alps" according to Diodorus Siculus.
 The Roman army was routed in the battle of Allia, and Rome was sacked in 390 BC by the Senones.

 The defeat of the combined Samnite, Celtic and Etruscan alliance by the Romans in the Third Samnite War ending in 290 BC sounded the beginning of the end of the Celtic domination in mainland Europe.
 At the Battle of Telamon in 225 BC, a large Celtic army was trapped between two Roman forces and crushed.

 In the Second Punic War, the Boii and Insubres allied themselves with the Carthaginians, laying siege to Mutina (Modena).
 In response, Rome sent an expedition led by L. Manlius Vulso.
 Vulso's army was ambushed twice, and the Senate sent Scipio with an additional force to provide support.
-These were the Roman forces encountered by Hannibal after his crossing of the Alps.
-The Romans were defeated in the Battle of the Ticinus, leading to all the Gauls except for the Cenomani to join the insurgency.
+These were the Roman forces encountered by Hannibal after he crossed the Alps.
+The Romans were defeated in the Battle of the Ticinus, leading all the Gauls except for the Cenomani to join the insurgency.
 Rome then sent the army of Tiberius Sempronius Longus who engaged Hannibal in the Battle of the Trebia, also resulting in a Roman defeat, forcing Rome to temporarily abandon Gallia Cisalpina altogether, returning only after the defeat of Carthage in 202 BC.

 Publius Cornelius Scipio Nasica completed the conquest of the Boii in 191 BC, although the Ligurians were only finally subdued when the Apuani were defeated by Marcus Claudius Marcellus in 155 BC.